LCA-CI-builds-repair/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

-# Speech Recognition DeepSpeech Python\* Demo
+# Speech Recognition DeepSpeech Python\* Demo# Install dependencies inside ctcdecode-numpy directory

-This demo shows Automatic Speech Recognition (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.
+python -m pip install .his demo shows Automatic Speech Recognition (ASR) with a pretrained Mozilla\* DeepSpeech 0.8.2 model.

 It works with version 0.6.1 as well, and should also work with other models trained with Mozilla DeepSpeech 0.6.x/0.7.x/0.8.x/0.9.x with ASCII alphabets.